 Welcome to Curly Hair Adventures!
 My name is Paula Dixon and I am a twenty-something Public Relations professional who loves: eating new food, experiencing different cultures, finding cheap flights, discovering hidden gems, creating itineraries, drinking 🍷, seeing art – and, of course, my big naturally curly hair!
 I’m a Boston, Massachusetts native but have called: New York, New York, Madrid, Spain and Bristol, Rhode Island home.
 I hope you enjoy my blog!

 Why a Travel & Natural Hair Blog?

-Throughout my life, I’ve traveled in the states plenty of times (mainly on the east coast) – but the first time I traveled internationally was in high school for two weeks and changed my life for the better.
-From that moment on, I knew I wanted to continue to experience the thrill and excitement I got when visiting new places.
-So in college, I decided to study abroad in Madrid, Spain and once I came back home I knew I was going to continue traveling and that I should start documenting my adventures for me to remember years from now, for my family and friends to see what I’m experiencing in real-time and to help others who want to travel but contemplating taking that leap.
+As a child I was no stranger to traveling, mainly on the east coast, but always within the United States.
+The first time I traveled internationally was in high school for two weeks and it changed my life.
+From that moment, I knew I wanted to continue to experience the thrill and excitement I got from traveling.
+In college I studied abroad in Madrid, Spain and once back home I realized I should start documenting my adventures to capture these memories.
+I also wanted my family and friends to witness my adventures in real-time and to help encourage other curly hair women who want to travel, but are contemplating taking that leap.
+BUT…

-For any inquiries, concerns or feedback please feel free to fill out the form below or 📧email@example.com.
+For any inquiries, concerns or feedback please feel free to fill to 📧 firstname.lastname@example.org.
 You can also get in touch with me on social media!